Candace is a mom, mad scientist, and enthusiast of all things spooky. Needless to say, Halloween is her favorite holiday.

 — H.P.
 Lovecraft

-Here are a couple of good poems to read to get you into a shivering state of mind.
-Best read in the woods alone at night or by candlelight on a moonless eve.
+Here are a couple of good poems to get you into a shivering state of mind:

 - "The Raven" by Edgar Allan Poe